nMckenryan/Borrius-Pokedex/README.md

 - [ ] publish to store
 - [x] Fix up android responsiveness
 - [x] Handle tables for location and Moves
+- [/] Combine Moves that are learned via level up and TM

 ## BUGS